-Procedure 97-22 in 1997 defined this as both paper and electric.
+Procedure 97-22 in 1997 defined this as both paper and electronic.
 In this case, the IRS was ahead of its time in defining “document” to include all electronic information.

 As explained in this analysis of the landmark Qualcomm vs. Broadcom court case, if a federal court orders electronically stored information related to any of the federal laws listed above and you are not able to produce them, there can be dramatic consequences.

-Improper management of ESI can result in a finding of spoliation of evidence and the imposition of one or more sanctions including adverse inference jury instructions, summary judgment, monetary fines and other sanctions.
+Improper ESI management can result in a finding of spoliation of evidence by the court, and the imposition of one or more sanctions.
+These include, but are not limited to, adverse inference jury instructions, summary judgment, monetary fines and other sanctions.
 In some cases, such as Qualcomm v.
 Broadcom, attorneys can be brought before the bar and their livelihood put at risk.

 Email Retention Laws in the 50 States

-Although the federal government’s laws on retaining electronically stored information affect every business, the states also have their own variations of these laws for every industry, from medical to finance.
+Although the federal government’s laws on retaining electronically stored information affect every business, the states also have their own variations of these laws for every industry.

 Most laws require periods of email retention between three to seven years on average (with some requiring indefinite retention), as seen in the “Industry” section below.